-Four points; The AUC determined it was important for the AUC to respond to the intervener's allegations of false consultation but without substantiating CP's filings.
+Four points; Firstly, the AUC determined it was important for the AUC to respond to the intervener's allegations of false consultation but without substantiating CP's filings.
 Secondly as a result of the allegations not substantiated by the AUC in 2017, on November 4, 2024 the land agent identified in complaints filed with the AUC for misconduct and filing false information, is still driving in our community flaunting his immunity of incrimination.
 And thirdly, it would appear the regulatory requirements for consultation need to be reviewed when this project has resulted in more than 1.5 million dollars of government proceedings including 3 AUC hearings, 6 SDABs, 1 Court of Appeal and dozens of complaints by the interveners of false information and misconduct by CP to other government agencies that do not take into account the AUC administration costs (Cost of AUC approval of H2 page 15).
-And fourthly, the yet to be determined cause of the failure of turbine 33 and the cost of the multiple levels of government agencies including the investigations, cleanup and the uncalculated added mental stress on the H2 community as we wait to find out if what the AUC & the County have approved was constructed as per all public safety requirements.
+And fourthly, the cause was determined by the CP's expert was CP's failure to preform installation as per manufacture's installation requirements as the main failure of turbine 33.
+Currently the AUC has ordered the AUC's own expert witness to provide testing of the determinations of CP's expert that may result in further expenses not yet determined because of the expert witness that may or may not have provided the information required for the AUC to determine in the public is safe and if the project as built is safe and meets all industrial requirements.
+In addition, there is the cost of the multiple levels of government agencies including the investigations, cleanup and the uncalculated added mental stress on the H2 community as we wait to find out if what the AUC & the County have approved was constructed as per all public safety requirements.

-2. 2 Resident Participants withdrew their support of H2 in February 2018 just weeks after the close of the proceeding but weeks before the AUC decision.
+- 2. 2 Resident Participants withdrew their support of H2 in February 2018 just weeks after the close of the proceeding but weeks before the AUC decision.
 Reducing resident support below 48%.
-By the time of CP's amendment application CP released from their agreement over half a dozen residents that had reported misconduct and other issues to the AUC further reducing the current resident participation in the low 30% rate; it is so low CP will not disclose the true resident participation.

-3. Proceeding 22563 the County of Paintearth passed an illegal setback bylaw in 2016 after receiving a threatening letter from Capital Power.
+By the time of CP's amendment application CP released from their agreement over half a dozen residents that had reported misconduct and other issues to the AUC further reducing the current resident participation in the low 30% rate; it is so low CP will not disclose the true resident participation. - 3.
+Proceeding 22563 the County of Paintearth passed an illegal setback bylaw in 2016 after receiving a threatening letter from Capital Power.
 A complaint was filed with the Municipal Government Board.
 The County "returned" the setback from non participants of 1000m after the AUC approval of H2.
 The County council at that time consisted of 2 of the 7 councillors had signed agreements with CP.
-One Councillor the largest benefactor from Halkirk 1 with over 30 turbines who declares he can not see any turbines from his home and the second councillor the largest benefactor with H2 with 5 turbines and the laydown yard that CP refused to move even though the laydown yard was located on the main artery for the island of land resulting in dozens of reports of traffic violations and uncontrolled dust during construction leading to an accident with a contractor totaling a landowner's vehicle because the dust created by the traffic caused reduced visibility.

-4. Both the agent and the landowner represented by her daughter were concerned with their viewscapes and in the decision 27691 the AUC stated in paragraph 212, the Commission has found that turbines T24 and T25 must be removed as potential turbine locations; this will further reduce the visual impacts of the amended project as compared to the approved project.
+One Councillor the largest benefactor from Halkirk 1 with over 30 turbines who declares he can not see any turbines from his home and the second councillor the largest benefactor with H2 with 5 turbines and the laydown yard that CP refused to move even though the laydown yard was located on the main artery for the island of land resulting in dozens of reports of traffic violations and uncontrolled dust during construction leading to an accident with a contractor totaling a landowner's vehicle because the dust created by the traffic caused reduced visibility. - 4.
+Both the agent and the landowner represented by her daughter were concerned with their viewscapes and in the decision 27691 the AUC stated in paragraph 212, the Commission has found that turbines T24 and T25 must be removed as potential turbine locations; this will further reduce the visual impacts of the amended project as compared to the approved project.